 Aqueduc et Réservoir de Petite Guinée: This unique historical site was registered as a historical monument in March of 2003 and consists of a network of pipes used to draw water from its source to the neighborhood of St. Francis.

-Travelers do not usually stay in Basse Terre to find gambling, although there is one such place,.
+Vacationers don't usually come to Basse Terre for its gambling opportunities, although there is one such place,.

 A few days spent on Basse Terre should be a few days spent outdoors, but it doesn't have to be.
 With several options existing in each category, the sites you see can certainly be catered to fit into the type of vacation style you desire to achieve.